-3.324 OBSERVED COLLECTIONS
+6.1 OBSERVED COLLECTIONS

-Consistent with the requirements in 49 CFR 40.67, an immediate urine specimen collection under direct observation (by a person of the same gender) with no advance notice will be conducted if any of the following situations occur: Please refer to DOT Rule 49 CFR Part 40 Section 40.67
+Consistent with the requirements in 49 CFR 40.67, an immediate urine specimen collection under direct observation (by a person of the same gender) with no advance notice will be conducted if any of the following situations occur:

-- The DHHS-certified laboratory reports to the MRO that a specimen is invalid and the MRO reports to RTA that there was no adequate medical explanation for the results; - The MRO reports to RTA that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed; - RTA shall direct an employee to provide a urine specimen under direct observation for USDOT return to-duty and follow-up drug tests; - The collector must immediately conduct a collection under direct observation if they are directed by RTA to do so; or - The collector observes materials brought to the collection site or the employee's conduct clearly indicates an attempt to tamper with a specimen; or - The temperature of the original specimen provided was outside the acceptable temperature range of 90-100 degrees; or - The original specimen appeared to have been tampered with; or - The MRO directs RTA to conduct a second specimen collection under direct observation because the creatinine concentration of an applicant/employee initial specimen provided was equal to or greater than 2 mg/dL, but less than or equal to 5mg/dL.
+- The DHHS-certified laboratory reports to the MRO that a specimen is invalid and the MRO reports to RTA that there was no adequate medical explanation for the results; - The MRO reports to RTA that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed; - RTA shall direct an employee to provide a urine specimen under direct observation for USDOT return-to-duty and follow-up drug tests; - The collector must immediately conduct a collection under direct observation if they are directed by RTA to do so; or - The collector observes materials brought to the collection site or the employee's conduct clearly indicates an attempt to tamper with a specimen; or - The temperature of the original specimen provided was outside the acceptable temperature range of 90-100 degrees; or - The original specimen appeared to have been tampered with; or - The MRO directs RTA to conduct a second specimen collection under direct observation because the creatinine concentration of an applicant/employee initial specimen provided was equal to or greater than 2 mg/dL, but less than or equal to 5mg/dL.

-3.4 6.32 BREATH-ALCOHOL TESTING
+6.2 BREATH-ALCOHOL TESTING

-Breath-alcohol testing will be conducted utilizing a National Highway Traffic Safety Administration (NHTSA) approved evidential breath-testing device (EBT) operated by a trained Breath-Alcohol Technician (BAT).
+Breath-alcohol testing will be conducted utilizing a National Highway Traffic Safety Administration (NHTSA) approved evidential breath-testing device (EBT) operated by a trained breath-alcohol technician (BAT).
 All breath-alcohol test results will be reported only by a MRO or BAT.
 If the initial test indicates a breath-alcohol concentration of 0.02 or greater, a second test will be performed to confirm the results of the initial test.

 A covered safety-sensitive employee who has a confirmatory breath alcohol test result of 0.02 or greater will be immediately removed from safety-sensitive duties until the breath-alcohol concentration measures less than 0.02.
-Or, until at least eight hours is passed - Under RTA jurisdiction, a safety-sensitive employee with a confirmatory breath alcohol test result with a concentration of 0.02 or greater, but less than 0.04 may also be suspended for up to 30 days five (305) days without pay, placed on six (6) month probation, and must go through and EAP referral with receipt.
+Under RTA jurisdiction, a safety-sensitive employee with a confirmatory breath alcohol test result with a concentration of 0.02 or greater, but less than 0.04 may also be suspended for five (5) days without pay, placed on six (6) month probation, and given a mandatory EAP referral.